Tilia cordata: Honey

 A monofloral honey is produced by bees using the trees and is widely used all over Europe.
 "Linden honey" is said to be nutritious and to have medicinal qualities.

 Leaves

 The young leaves can be eaten as a salad vegetable.
-Often cattle graze upon them.
+Cattle often graze upon them.

 Linden wood

-The white, finely-grained wood is not a structurally strong material but a classic choice for refined woodcarvings such as those by Grinling Gibbons for medieval altarpieces, such as the Altar of Veit Stoss.
-Linden wood was the prime choice for the carvings in St. Paul's Cathedral, Windsor Castle, and Chatsworth.
+The white, finely-grained wood is not a structurally strong material but a classic choice for refined woodcarvings such as those by Grinling Gibbons for ornate altarpieces, and the Veit Stoss altarpiece in Kraków, southern Poland.
+Linden wood was the prime choice for the carvings in St. Paul's Cathedral, Windsor Castle, and Chatsworth House.
 It is also commonly used for lightweight projects such as carved spoons, light furniture, bee hives and honeycomb frames.

 Cultural significance

 Tilia cordata is the national tree of the Czech Republic and the Slovak Republic, and one of two national trees in Latvia.

 The leaf of Tilia cordata is also considered a national symbol of Slovenia.